 - Step 2 Add detergent to detergent dispenser.
-See page 13. - Step 3 Firmly close the door and latch it by pushing the door handle down. - Step 4 Advance Cycle Selection Dial slowly to corresponding cycle.
-See page 8 for description of cycles. - Step 5 Push Start button.
+See page 17. - Step 3 Firmly close the door and latch it by pushing the door handle down. - Step 4 Push button for desired cycle.
+See page 8 for description of cycles.
+The rest is automatic.
+The dishwasher will wash and dry dishware according to the cycle selected.